vygr/ChrysaLisp/doc/INTRO.md

 After a successful `make` of the platform bootstrap you can now run the TUI (Text User Interface) or the GUI (Graphical User Interface) and try the demos.

-For a TUI type or GUI:
+For a TUI or GUI type:

 ```
 ./run_tui.sh